Wednesday, November 4

 1/.
 Got to website and select the HTMLTables option

 2/.
-Set the size of your table..doesn't matter if you want to add or delete extra rows or columns later.. default seems to be 4 (rows) by 5 (columns) select the 'table' drop down and then 'set size' to open a little box on which you can select with your mouse to set size of table (just move the mouse over the area you want and click).. it tells you the size at the bottom as a check..
+Set the size of your table.. it doesn't matter if you want to add or delete extra rows or columns later.. default seems to be 4 (rows) by 5 (columns) select the 'table' drop down and then 'set size' to open a little box on which you can select with your mouse to set size of table (just move the mouse over the area you want and click).. it tells you the size at the bottom as a check..
 (NB.
 If at a later point you want to add or delete rows or columns select the relevant drop down for column or row)

 3/.
 Not essential but this is a 'tarting up' point - either do it now or after you've entered your content... this is how you space the lines and columns - narrow or wide.. just slide the bar with your mouse..